 Parameter Description Engine ID Enter the SNMP engine ID string here.
-This string can be up to 24 characters long.
+It can accept up to 24 hexadecimal characters.

 Click the Default button to revert the engine ID to the default.

 SNMP User Table Settings

 This window is used to display and configure the SNMP users that are currently configured on the Switch.